A Lot or a Little?

 Is It Any Good?

-This mildly amusing series features pseudo experiments meant to be more funny than enlightening.
-There are some tidbits of interesting information about human behavior, but neither the theories, or the experiments, are particularly scientific.
+This mildly amusing series features pseudo-experiments meant to be more funny than enlightening.
+There are some tidbits of interesting information about human behavior, but neither the theories nor the experiments are particularly scientific.
 Many of the exercises make the test subjects look silly, too.
 Meanwhile, the hosts, two of whom are comedians, try to offer some edgy humor, which includes commentary that makes fun of the participants.
-100 Humans is lighthearted enough for some people to find enjoyable, but after a while the overworked humor and endless examinations gets a little tedious.
+100 Humans is lighthearted enough for some people to find enjoyable, but after a while the overworked humor and endless examinations get a little tedious.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.